Alijafr/computer_vision_udacity/Graph_SLAM/README.md

 	At this point your command line should look something like: `(cv-nd) <User>:P3_Implement_SLAM <user>$`.
 The `(cv-nd)` indicates that your environment has been activated, and you can proceed with further package installations.

-6. Install a few required pip packages, which are specified in the requirements text file (including OpenCV).
+2-Install a few required pip packages, which are specified in the requirements text file (including OpenCV).
 ```
 pip install -r requirements.txt
 ```